sujitpal/keras-tutorial-odsc2020/README.md

    * Useful Tensorflow features
      * Tensorflow tf.data.Datasets
      * Customized training loops (tf.GradientTape)
-     * Distributed training
+     * Distributed trainingu

 ## Pre-requisites

 Ability to program in Python.
-Some knowledge of Machine Learning and/or Deep Learning desired but not required.
+Some knowledge of Machine Learning and/or Deep Learning desired but not required.o

+## Running the Notebooks

+All the notebooks are runnable and have no external dependencies.
+You can use these notebooks one of three ways.

+* Read them -- github can render Jupyter notebooks, so clicking on them should (in most cases, barring issues with github rendering) open the notebook in the browser.
+All notebooks have been saved with results, so you can see the results in the cell outputs.
+* Run them using the [Run on Colab] button -- each notebook has this button, clicking it will open the notebook as a Colab notebook in your own Colab account.
+* Download them and run them on Colab -- you can also clone the entire repository, and upload the notebooks to your Colab account and run them there.
+To do this, you will have to run `git clone git@github.com:sujitpal/keras-tutorial-odsc2020.git` (or equivalent GUI action) or download the repository as a zip file using the Github Desktop tool.
+You can then upload the notebooks individually to Colab and run them.